-Duo discovers bird-dropping spider new to Singapore
+Rare crab spider that looks and smells like bird dropping sighted in Singapore

 In January, the sighting by Mr Ang and Mr Wong was published in the Lee Kong Chian Natural History Museum’s Singapore Biodiversity Record Archives.
 The documented species joins two other kinds of bird-dropping crab spiders (Phrynarachne tuberosa and Phrynarachne ceylonica) that call Singapore home.

-The P. decipiens is not new to South-east Asia, which has the world’s highest concentration of bird-dropping crab spiders.
+The Phrynarachne decipiens is not new to South-east Asia, which has the world’s highest concentration of bird-dropping crab spiders.
 It was first recorded as seen in the forests of Indonesia in the 19th century by a Scottish naturalist, who marvelled at how its silken web mimicked the fluid part of a bird’s dropping.

 The species is almost completely white, whereas others of its kind come in varying shades of white and dark colours.